-I am a third year PhD student (started fall of 2011) in the Language Technologies Institute at Carnegie Mellon University, advised by Tom Mitchell.
-I work on NELL, the never ending language learner, with particular interest in what we call "micro reading," getting NELL to understand text at the level of individual documents, instead of aggregated statistics.
+I was a PhD student (started fall of 2011) in the Language Technologies Institute at Carnegie Mellon University, advised by Tom Mitchell.
+I worked on NELL, the never ending language learner, with particular interest in what we call "micro reading," getting NELL to understand text at the level of individual documents, instead of aggregated statistics.

 I received bachelors (2010) and masters (2011) degrees in computer science from Brigham Young University.
 My advisor at BYU was Kevin Seppi, and my focus there was mostly on parallelizing particle swarm optimization, with some forays into topic modeling.